hwu0010/ENIGMA-PD/docs/resources/how_to_guides/neurobagel.md

 ## Next steps for sites
 - Annotate your clinical spreadsheet using the ENIGMA‑PD list and Neurobagel tool.
-- Reach out to enigma-pd@amsterdamumc.nl or join the Neurobagel discord server for support: https://discord.gg/sxnCT4QJ7a.
+- Reach out to enigma-pd@amsterdamumc.nl or join [the Neurobagel discord server](https://discord.gg/sxnCT4QJ7a) for support.
 - Share feedback on missing variables (through [this form](https://forms.gle/za9fEQCnhi5GZ4rt6)) or usability improvements.